SDK UI & Core for iOS

 Payment form opening parameters

-Starting August 12, 2024, requests for Visa card payments must contain the additionalFields parameter in the PaymentOptions object with at least one of the following fields.
+When processing card payments, pass the additionalFields parameter in the PaymentOptions object with at least one of the following fields.

 Parameter Description